uaahacker/portfolioUbaidUllah/DEPLOYMENT_GUIDE.md

-use discord webhook for conatact us setup site stats google update the whole site to ubaid data setup backup of all the data into postgress and project to gdrive
+use discord webhook for conatact us setup site stats google update the whole site to ubaid data setup backup of all the data into postgress and project to gdriveh